Discover more from Womaning in India

 "One day, I was doing some office work from home, when I ran out of drinking water in my glass.
 I asked my husband to please get me a refill - something we do for each other all the time.
 My mother-in-law was horrified to see her son fetch a glass of water for his wife.
 She kept an eye on my glass and the next time it was empty, she raced to the kitchen to get it so I don't ask him to."

 This set a pattern that has repeated every time Kriti's in-laws have been in the house over the years.

-"Whenever my in-laws visit us, or we visit them, my husband seems to magically lose the ability to pick up dirty plates and carry them to the kitchen, stack the dishwasher, make the bed in the morning when he wakes up after me, etc."
+"Whenever my in-laws visit us, or we visit them, my husband seems to magically lose the ability to clear his dirty plates after eating, stack the dishwasher, make the bed in the morning when he wakes up after me, etc."

 Kriti has come up with a gentle reminder she gives him now, whenever she sees the pattern repeating.
-It doesn't help a lot with him, but it did inspire the title of this piece.
+It doesn't help a lot with him, but it does provide her with some much-needed levity in these times.